NSF Research Experience for Undergraduates (REU):

 This project will work with computer modeling of in-reservoir conditions for juvenile fish passage with and without temperature curtains at Shasta Lake.
 The study is looking at one of the methods of trying to enhance fish populations in the California Bay-Delta system.
 (Laurel Saito, Hydrologic Sciences)

 Agricultural Drought Management and Decision-Making

 This project will explore agricultural producers’ decisions to manage for drought conditions.
 The student will assess current drought management strategies in place on the Truckee-Carson River System.
 The student will also review current research literature on related studies and assist with development of a survey of agricultural producers (water right holders) on the Truckee-Carson River System.
 (Loretta Singletary, University Cooperative Extension)

-This project will review and assess current research literature to examine trends in water policy adaptation to climate change.
+This project will review and assess current research literature to examine trends for sustaining water supplies in a changing climate.
 The student will also review literature that examines the use of collaborative modeling and participatory research in water resource management and planning.
-The student will assist with creating potential plan of work designed for a reiterative collaborative modeling process with a hypothetical Stakeholder Advisory Group in a river system to assess the adaptability of existing state water policy to climate change.
+The student will assist in creating a plan of work designed for testing iterative collaborative modeling processes with a Stakeholder Advisory Group to assess the adaptability of existing water management constructs to climate change.
 (Loretta Singletary, University Cooperative Extension)

 Sage Grouse: Habitat Restoration in the Sierra Nevada

 Research on effects of vegetation and habitat restoration projects on sage grouse (Centrocercus urophasianus) habitat within Bi-State population management units.
 The Bi-State sage grouse are treated as a distinct population and were listed under the Endangered Species Act in September 2013 as a threatened species.
 The student will participate in data collection and evaluation of preliminary results on several restoration projects.
 (Lee Turner, Nevada Department of Wildlife & Lynn Zimmerman, Great Basin Institute)